All Episodes

 Well, I'll pose the real thing that's getting more and more our theme.

-is in the equivalent of our Focus 15 which is a nice place to play in terms of no time
+He's in the equivalent of our focus 15, which is a nice place to play in terms of no time because you can then move that time around in other areas.

-The one thing that we have come to, we call it a process of converting unknowns into knowns
+The one thing that we've come, we are, we call it a process of converting unknowns into knowns or converting beliefs into knowns.

-or converting beliefs into knowns.
-They are not particularly important unless you can
+They are not particularly important unless you can do so.

-do so.
-The important thing is that we have grown to know that what we are is far more
+Well, one of the things is that the important thing is that we have grown to know that what we are is far more than this one single life.

-than this one single life.
-We are totally in a form of consciousness that is very local
+And we are totally in a form of consciousness that is very local, as it were.

-And the dreams that are interpreted as this are the means of our total self attempting to get signals down to this conscious self here.
+And the dreams that are interpreted as are the means of our total self attempting to get signals down to this conscious self here.

-But that seems to be the direction that we feel that humankind has to go, is to begin to get past this discriminator circuit, and that's what we are doing, and get into that knowledge of that totality of what we are, and that it's being done.
+But that seems to be the direction that we feel that humankind has to go is to begin to get past this discriminator circuit and that's what we are doing and get into that knowledge of that totality of what we are and that it's being done.

 We're not the only people doing it, of course.